opsmill/infrahub/docs/20_knowledge_base/transformation.md

 #### Render a TransformPython

-An TransformPython can be rendered :
+An TransformPython can be rendered with 2 different methods:
 - On demand via the REST API
-- As an Artifact
+- As part of an [Artifact](./artifact.md)

 ##### From the REST API

 A TransformPython can be rendered on demand via the REST API with the endpoint : `https://<host>/api/transform/<url defined by the TransformPython>`

-This endpoint is branch aware and you can specific the name of the branch and/or the time in as a URL parameters
+This endpoint is branch aware and it accept the name of the branch and/or the time in as a URL parameters
 - `https://<host>/api/transform/my/custom/url?branch=branch33`
 - `https://<host>/api/transform/my/custom/url?branch=branch33&at=<time of your choice>`

+!!!info
-The name of the branch used in the query will be used to retrieve the right Jinja Template and to execute the GraphQL Query
+The name of the branch used in the query will be used to retrieve the right Jinja Template and to execute the GraphQL Query !!!

-If the GraphQL Query accept some parameters, you can pass them as URL parameters
+If the GraphQL Query accept some parameters, they can be passed directly as URL parameters
 - `https://<host>/api/transform/my/custom/url?branch=branch33&my-param=XXXXX&my-other-param=YYYYY`

+## Unit testing for Transformation

+!!!warning
+Coming Soon
+!!!